angel-devicente/htcondor-iac/examples/python_bindings/README.txt

 Running
 -------

-Just run as:
+Substitute "<username>" in the file "job.sh" with your username and just run as:
 "python3 submit.py"